sscardapane/reprodl2021/README.md

 ## Goal

-The aim of this exercise is to understand how to set talos in a simple way, in order to remain in complete control of the PyTorch models, without bothering with mindless parameter hopping and confusing optimization solutions that add complexity instead of reducing it.
-Talos incorporates grid, random, and probabilistic hyperparameter optimization strategies, with focus on maximizing the flexibility, efficiency, and result of random strategy.
-&nbsp;
+*Talos* is an hyperparameter optimization tool.
+The main objective of *Talos* is to simplify the hyperparameter optimization in a machine learning model (eg. PyTorch, Tensorflow, Keras, ...) in order to improve the experiments setup.
+At the same time, with *Talos* you keep the control of your model, without the classical difficulties of AutoML tools.
+Moreover, *Talos* does not introduce any new syntax and boilerplate code.

+*Talos* can work with:

+* grid search (cartesian);
+* random grid search;
+* probabilistic optimization.

 ## Instructions
-Finding the right hyperparameters for your deep learning model can be a tedious process.
-With the right process in place, it will not be difficult to find state-of-the-art hyperparameter configuration for a given prediction task.

-In this branch we implement a hyperparameter scanning based on an already created model.
-In addition to the input model, a hyperparameter scan with *Talos*, via the `talos.Scan()` command and a parameter dictionary is added.
+In this branch we implement a hyperparameter scanning based on the already created model.
+The hyperparameter scan with *Talos* is performed via the `talos.Scan()` command, that requires a parameter dictionary.

-To get started with our experiment we need to have three things:
+To get started with our experiment we have to set up three things:
 1. Prepare the input model;
 2. Define the parameter space;
 3. Configure the experiment.

-First of all, we have to define the hyper-parameters dictionary:
+First of all, we have to define the hyperparameters dictionary:

 ```json
 params = {"lr": [1e-3, 1e-4, 1e-5, 1e-6],